 - May charge additional resort fee that is not included in your nightly rate.
 Be sure to ask if they have a daily resort fee and if they do, how much is the daily resort fee?
 I have seen daily resort fees as much as an extra $50/night.
 With $200/night plus the $50 daily resort fee, you may be better off staying on Disney property in a moderate or value resort.

-- No access to the theme parks or attractions during Extra Magic Hours.
+- No access to the theme parks or attractions during early theme park entry days or extra hours at night.

 - Disney Dining Plan is not an option for purchase.